wlcx/ao/testdata/morse/README.md

 	$ morse [options] <sentence>

-To hear the morse code for a sentance using default sample format:
+To hear the morse code for a sentence using default sample format:

 	$ morse "some test string"